hashicorp/hcp/contributing/README.md

 Long help should be written in full sentences and should be grammatically correct, and it should end with a period.

-All LongHelp should use the `heredoc` package to format the help text.
+All long help should use the `heredoc` package to format the help text.
 The package allows formatting the help text (making text bold, colored, italic, etc) and allows for outputting text appropriate for the command line and generated markdown documentation.
 For more detail see the [heredoc